patientsknowbest/pg-rewrite-proxy/README.md

 A reverse proxy for postgres which rewrites queries.

-Arbitrary rewriting is supported by supplying an LUA script to the proxy application, with a single 'rewrite' function for rewriting the query.
+Arbitrary rewriting is supported by supplying an LUA script to the proxy application, with 'rewriteQuery' and 'rewriteParse' functions for rewriting the query.
+Note the latter is used for the [extended query protocol](https://www.postgresql.org/docs/13/protocol-flow.html#PROTOCOL-FLOW-EXT-QUERY).
+Rewriting query parameters supplied with Bind is not yet supported.

 Failure to rewrite the query will raise a NOTICE but it will not cause an error.